nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 Dynamic Groups can be created through the UI under _Organization > Dynamic Groups_ and clicking the "Add" button, or through the REST API.

 Each Dynamic Group must have a human-readable **Name** string, e.g. `devices-site-ams01` and a **Slug**, which should be a simple database-friendly string.
 By default, the slug will be automatically generated from the name, however you may customize it if you like.
-You must select a **Content Type** for the group that determines the filtering parameters available include objects as member into the group.
-Finally, you may also assign a an optional human-friendly **Description** (e.g. "Devices in site AMS01").
+You must select a **Content Type** for the group that determines the kind of objects that can be members of the group and the corresponding filtering parameters available.
+Finally, you may also assign an optional human-friendly **Description** (e.g. "Devices in site AMS01").

 Once a new Dynamic Group is created, the group can be configured by clicking the "Edit" button to specify **Filter Fields** or **Child Groups** to use to narrow down the group's member objects.
 More on this below.